Irish Mythology: Dive into its Finest Legends and Tales

 The European Law Protects Leprechauns

-This may sound quite funny, but actually, some people claim that they discovered real leprechauns.
-They also state that they were wearing green.
-Anyhow, in Europe exists the Caverns of Carlington Mountain.
-Some people claim that it is a sanctuary that embraces over 200 leprechauns and protects them from harm.
+This may sound funny, but some people claim they discovered real leprechauns.
+They also stated that they were wearing green.
+Anyhow, in Europe, the Caverns of Carlington Mountain exist.
+Some claim it is a sanctuary that embraces over 200 leprechauns and protects them from harm.